Pittsburgh International Airport (PIT)

 WHAT ELSE TO SEE?

-Make sure to arrive at PNC Park early in order to check out Highmark Legacy Square, located inside of the Left-Field entrance.
+Arrive at PNC Park early in order to check out Highmark Legacy Square, located inside of the Left-Field entrance.
 This interactive exhibit pays tribute to the Negro Leagues, with special attention given to the Pittsburgh Crawfords and Homestead Grays.
 Plan on spending between 30-45 minutes to view the life-size bronze statues, interact with the video wall, watch a short documentary and brush up on your Negro League history through a photographic timeline.

 Another sports related attraction in Pittsburgh is within walking distance of PNC Park.
 The Western Pennsylvania Sports Museum, located within the Heinz History Museum, offers an amazing collection of historical artifacts and exhibits, all related to Pittsburgh’s rich sports heritage.
 With more than 70 youth and adult interactive exhibits, audio/video programs and a two-story theater, Ballpark Chasers recommends this spot for more than just fans of Pittsburgh sports.